 Given the concentration of the Trust's exposure to Mortgages and Real Property Investments, the Trust will be more susceptible to adverse economic or regulatory occurrences affecting Real Property than a mortgage investment entity that holds a diversified portfolio of securities.
-20.51% of the Trust's Mortgage Portfolio by number of Mortgages and 19.13% of the Trust's Mortgage Portfolio by dollar amount relate to Mortgages granted to one borrower.
+Over twenty percent (25.00%) of the Trust's Mortgage Portfolio by number of Mortgages and 22.29% of the Trust's Mortgage Portfolio by dollar amount relate to Mortgages granted to one borrower at December 31, 2018.
 Given the concentration of the Trust's exposure to this borrower, the Trust will be more susceptible to adverse financial circumstances affecting this borrower than a mortgage investment entity that does not have its Mortgage investments concentrated with a small number of borrowers.
 Investments in Real Property and Mortgages are relatively illiquid.
 Such illiquidity will tend to limit the Trust's ability to vary the Investment Portfolio promptly in response to changing economic or investment conditions.